NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 1. From Visual Studio, select **Tools** > **NuGet Package Manager** > **Package Manager Console**.

-1. After the Package Manager Console opens, verify that the **Default project** drop-down list shows the project in which you want to install the package.
+1. After the **Package Manager Console** pane opens, verify that the **Default project** drop-down list shows the project in which you want to install the package.
 If you have a single project in the solution, it's already selected.

     ![Screenshot showing the Package Manager Console window with Default project highlighted.](media/qs-use-04-package-manager-console.png)